tinymce/tinymce-docs/customization/TinyMCE3x@Creating_a_plugin.md

 ## Creating a plugin for TinyMCE (3.x)

-NOTE: Still using TinyMCE version 2.x?
-Update!
+NOTE: Still using TinyMCE version 3.x?
+[Update to 4.x](https://tinymce.com/docs/).
+More features, easier deployment and better support!

 ## Creating your own plugins